It’s a Good Question – Why Aren’t We Talking More About The Sex Abuse Scandal at Ohio State?Pin

 It’s a Good Question – Why Aren’t We Talking More About The Sex Abuse Scandal at Ohio State?

-Look at what Mark Coleman, NCAA champion, Olympic wrestler, former UFC champion, had to say about it:
+Look at what Mark Coleman, NCAA champion, Olympic wrestler, and former UFC champion, had to say about it:

 “People say, Why would they let a little man do this?
 Well, it’s complicated.
 You felt powerless.
 I wasn’t going to stir up s—, punch Dr. Strauss in the face and risk everything.”